 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 15 dB(A) for the Noise Affected NML and up to 08 dB(A) for highly noise affected.
+Location 1 have exceeded the criteria by up to 03 dB(A) and Location 3 have exceeded the criteria by up to 14 dB(A).
+Monitor 3 did not record data between 21/06/2023 and 22/06/2023 due to low voltage.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.